cmhl93/book-summaries/becoming-a-better-programmer/part1/part1summary.md

   * The only way we can reduce complexity is by taking charge of it, and trying to prevent work pressures from forcing our code into unworkable structures.

 ## A Tale of Two Systems

+### The Messy Metropolis

+> **Key:**  Poor company structure and unhealthy development processes will be reflected by a poor software architecture.

+### Incomprehensibility

+> **Key:** Maintain the quality of a software design.
+Bad design leads to further bad design.

+### Lack of Cohesion

+> **Key:**  The health of the working relationships in your development team will feed directly into the software design.
+Unhealthy relationsips and inflated egos lead to unhealthy software.

+####  Cohesion and Coupling

+### Unnecessary Coupling

+> **Key:**  Good design takes into account connection mechanisms and the number (and nature) of inter-component connections.
+The individual parts of a system should be able to stand alone.
+Tight coupling leads to untestable code.

+### Code Problems

+> **Key:**  A lax and fuzzy architecture leads to individual code components that are badly written and don't fit well together.
+It also leads to duplication of code and effort.

+### Problems outside the code

+> **Key:**  The consequences of a bad architecture are not constrained within the code.
+They spill outside to affect people, teams, processes, and timescales.